nforrester/NexPlane/README.md

 This is an equirectangular projection of the sky.
 The horizon is the green line at the bottom.
 The top of the screen is straight up.
 South is in the middle, and North is at the sides.
 The current position of the telescope is the red cross with a circle around it.
-Satellites (and airplanes if you connect an ADS-B receiver) appear as blue crosses with labels.
+Satellites appear as white crosses with labels.
+Airplanes (if you connect an ADS-B receiver) are the same but blue.
+Coloration is determined by altitude.

 The Sun and Moon are drawn too, with big yellow circles around the Sun to help you judge when you're getting dangerously close.
 An important safety feature of NexPlane is that if your telescope